-On the other hand, generative models for molecular structure prediction have been developed to learn distributions of atomic positions directly \cite{xu2021end,mansimov2019molecular,ConfGF,DGSM,SDEGen,DMCG,GeoDiff,TSDiff,OA-ReactDiff,simm2019generative}.
+Alternatively, models for predicting molecular structures have focused on learning the data distributions of atomic positions \cite{xu2021end,mansimov2019molecular,ConfGF,DGSM,SDEGen,DMCG,GeoDiff,TSDiff,OA-ReactDiff,simm2019generative}.
 Variational autoencoders, for example, offer one-shot generation of molecular conformers by predicting internal coordinates such as interatomic distances and angles \cite{xu2021end,mansimov2019molecular}.
-More recently, denoising score matching (DSM) based models have been developed to learn the score function, which is the gradient of the log-likelihood \cite{ConfGF,DGSM,SDEGen}.
-The score function points in the direction of the clean data, guiding a noisy molecular structure toward its clean form.
+More recently, denoising score matching (SM) and flow matching (FM) frameworks have been applied to molecular conformer modeling.
+Both denoising models (DM) learn a vector field to drive a prior noisy molecular structure toward its clean counterpart \cite{ConfGF, DGSM, SDEGen,hassan2024flow}, thus transporting a prior distribution to a target distribution.